 - Use gloves when cuts and scrapes may happen.

 - Never go barefoot, always wear protective footwear.

 If skin breaks happen, keep the area clean and use an over-the-counter antibiotic ointment.
 Watch for signs of infection.
 If you have diabetes, visually check your feet for signs of skin breaks or infection.
 Also, don’t cut out warts or calluses, and don’t cut toenails too short.

 When should I call my healthcare provider?

-If a wound starts to swell, turn red, feel warm, become painful, or the redness/warmth starts to spread from the wound, see your healthcare professional right away.
+Call your healthcare provider right away if a wound starts to swell, turn red, feel warm, or get painful.
+Also call if the redness or warmth starts to spread from the wound.

 Key points about cellulitis

 - Cellulitis is a deep bacterial infection of the skin.